-Postdoctoral fellows are a crucial part of Van Andel Research Institute’s efforts to improve the health and enhance the lives of current and future generations.
+Postdoctoral fellows are a crucial part of Van Andel Institute’s efforts to improve the health and enhance the lives of current and future generations.
 To this end, the Institute offers several internal fellowship opportunities:

 All fellows conduct their work in the Institute’s state-of-the-art research space and have access to an extensive suite of Core Technologies and Services as well as a dedicated team of operations and sponsored research professionals.
-They also have the opportunity to network with colleagues from around the world, who come to VARI as part of the many invited lectures, scientific symposia and other events held throughout the year.
+They also have the opportunity to network with colleagues from around the world, who come to VAI as part of the many invited lectures, scientific symposia and other events held throughout the year.

 The Institute recognizes that selecting where to complete a postdoctoral fellowship is a significant decision for postdoctoral fellows and their families.
-VARI has a dedicated Office of Postdoctoral Affairs, which provides a comprehensive professional development program.
+VAI has a dedicated Office of Postdoctoral Affairs, which provides a comprehensive professional development program.
 The Institute also provides a competitive employee benefits package for all postdoctoral fellows, regardless of external funding.
 The Institute is located in fun, affordable and family friendly Grand Rapids (read more about Grand Rapids here).

 Questions?
 Email OPA@vai.org.
 Please note, the Institute does not currently award external fellowships.

 As a registered Patent Agent with the U.S. Patent and Trademark Office, I work in diverse fields of science and technology in pursuit of protecting our clients’ intellectual property.
-As a postdoctoral fellow, VARI’s multi-disciplinary approach to research allowed me to continue to hone my analytical and technical communication skills, which are invaluable in the practice of intellectual property protection.
+As a postdoctoral fellow, VAI’s multi-disciplinary approach to research allowed me to continue to hone my analytical and technical communication skills, which are invaluable in the practice of intellectual property protection.

 I remember the spirit of collaboration and innovation at Van Andel Institute.
 That environment enabled me to partner with fellow VAI scientists to learn and apply new (at the time) genomics techniques to my scientific questions.
 The experience of genomics discovery opened my eyes to new scientific possibilities and led to a career at a leading genomics company, where I now share similar stories of genomics discoveries with my podcast listeners.